amaurydelassus/graphql-cour/README.md

 - comment task
 - replay comment
 - change the status of a task
-- add Login Resolver with bcrypt
-- use bcrypt for sign in/up
 - add subscription for :
   - assing task
   - comment task